EmAchieng/Data-Structures-and-Algorithms-Study/README.md

 # Data-Structures-and-Algorithms-Study
-I am implementing my Computer Science knowledge and skills using different approaches and languages to solve a set of problems.
+I am implementing my Computer Science knowledge and skills using different approaches and progrogramming languages to solve a set of problems.